igorfrancetic/freeforall/README.md

 3 - Run the regression models described in the paper

 4 - Call the do-file "fdr_sharpened_qvalues.do" to obtain inference corrected for MHT.
-Note: the code is adapted directly from Anderson (2008), to which goes all credit.
+Note: the code is adapted directly from Anderson (2008), to whom goes all credit.
 See here https://are.berkeley.edu/~mlanderson/ARE_Website/Research.html.

 5 - Call the do-file "outputs.do" to generates the tables and figures used in the paper